 Like Pablo Picasso, you and me can practice our beginner’s mind and see what other options are available.
 It’s not just relevant when we want to create art in a way that is inventive, it’s also a way to stay open to life and to not accept things as given and unchangeable.

-We might not have answers right away, and even if we do, we might not have the capacities to do something about it in that moment.
+We might not have answers right away, and even if we do, we might not have the capacities to do something about it at that moment.

 But we can at least acknowledge that something is going wrong and not join in and act like we accept it, like it’s normal that things hurt, are unjust or outright suppressive.